- 1 Bedrooms

-Make sure to get the manager's contact telephone number and entry/exit procedures for your rental property.
-We suggest saving the contact's details in your smart phone and wallet.
+Make sure you get the property manager's contact telephone number and entry/exit procedures for your rental home.
+We suggest keeping the contact's details in your cell phone and wallet.

 During your Stay

-- Please remember to respect your neighbors.
-Frequently, adjacent households are occupied by permanent residents.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.
+- Remember to respect your nearby neighbors.
+Often, adjacent households are lived in by permanent residents.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.